 I bread things sort of lazily, but it works for my purposes and is way less arduous than some other methods.
 First, I put the chicken pieces into a large bowl and then cover them with tapioca flour (a.k.a. tapioca starch), tossing with my hands to coat.
 Then, I cover them with garlic-infused olive oil and toss them again.
 In another large bowl, I combine cassava flour, salt and pepper and then dredge the chicken pieces in this mixture a few at a time, shaking off the excess.
 I use this same “technique” to bread the chicken in my Air Fryer Buffalo Chicken Tenders Salad recipe.

-Then, I gently spray the breaded chicken with a Paleo compliant cooking spray – coconut oil achieves the best flavour for this recipe, but avocado oil or olive oil will work fine as well.
+Then, I gently spray the breaded chicken with a Paleo compliant cooking spray – coconut oil cooking spray achieves the best flavour for this recipe, but avocado oil cooking spray or olive oil cooking spray will work fine as well.

 If you are using the Instant Pot only method, you will need 2 tbsp of regular coconut oil, not spray, in which to sear the breaded chicken.